 The world of mechanics has its fair share of Instafamous auto-enthusiasts.
 Follow these top influencers to see for yourself how the mechanics industry has embraced this style of marketing:

 Aimee Song – This mega-influencer specialises in fashion and interior design, but she also has a paid partnership with Volvo.

 Tim Burton – Famous for vlogging about supercars, Tim Burton is one of the biggest influencers in the auto business.
-He has millions of followers on social media and gets paid to drive around in cars that are probably worth more than your house.
+He has millions of followers on social media and gets paid to drive around in expensive cars.

 Influencers don’t just rely on slick aesthetics to gain followers – depending on the industry, expertise is also an essential part of influencer branding.
 These money experts are renowned for their knowledge in the world of finance.